hanada31/CrashTracker-ArtifactForICSE/CrashTrackerTool/README.md

 ## Examples for CrashTracker‘s report

-In folder EvaluationData\Fault Localization Results\\
+In folder EvaluationData/Fault Localization Results//

 - *Six types of reasons provided by CrashTracker.*